 For the next set of photos, I moved the distance farther back to 15 yards (45 feet).
 The camera settings remained the same with the lens zoomed into 85mm.

 As you can see, the light is still bright though it appears less overpowering.
-Having been on the receiving end, it remains blinding – especially if your eyes had adjusted to darkness.
+Having been on the receiving end, it remains blinding – especially if your eyes had adjusted to the darkness.

 For this final photo set, I took the photos at 15 yards with the lens zoomed at 35mm.
 Other camera details remain the same.